SandyRodger/LS170-171/lesson_4.md

 - With HTTP/1.1 the end of the message is indicated by an empty line.
 - The `content-length` header tells us the size of the body.
 So the reader knows where the message should end.

+- No quiz.
+If there was one, after the first go through I would certainly score very low.

 ## Overview:

 |  | Once | Twice | Thrice | Comprehension | Retention